claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 The script demonstrates how it is possible to configure Security Group rules to allow TCP connections in *only one direction* between different subnets.
 For instance, Security Group rules can be configured so that machines in group A can initiate SSH connections to machines in group B, but machines in group B cannot initiate new SSH connections to machines in group A.

-The rules in main.tf are configured like this:
+The rules in main.tf are configured like so:

 management subnet: